Picking up Rocks

 “You don’t need to pick up all the rocks,” his mother replied.
 “Don’t judge how much you’ve done by looking at the field.
 The field is too big and has too many rocks.
 Keep your eyes fixed on the wagon.
 That’s your task.
 You don’t have to pick up all the rocks in the field.
 You just have to fill up the wagon.
 Find the small rocks and put them in.
 Before you know it, you’ll have reached your goal.”

 The boy did as his mother said, and started finding small rocks to pick up.
-With each rock he put in the wagon he knew that he was one rock closer to being done.
+With each rock put in the wagon he became one rock closer to completion.
 Seeing his efforts add up gave him strength, and he never once got tired.
 In less than an hour, the wagon was full of small rocks, and he was done.
 The big rocks were left in the field, and some small rocks too.
 But his job never was to clear the field of all the rocks, big or small.
 His job was to fill the wagon.